bennyhuo/KotlinBlogTranslation/original/Upcoming Change: Syntax For Annotations.md

 <p></p>
 {% endraw %}

-But brackets are precious for a language designer, and we would really like to use them later for something else, so we are considering changing the annotation syntax to the more Java-like @-based one:
+But brackets are precious for a language designer, and we would really like to use them later for something else, so we are considering changing the annotation syntax to the more Java-like <code>@</code>-based one:

 {% raw %}
 <p></p>